irinaverse/IrinaScience/README.md

-## Welcome to Irina Science

-I am always looking for the unseen and new ways to challenge my creativity:
+### I am always looking for the unseen and new ways to challenge my creativity:

 - Extraordinary stuff in "Robot feelings" and (my feelings) after 2 job interviews in tech companies